Spatial correlations of charm and anticharm quarks at hadronisation: Data Availability Statement

 \textbf{ Appendices}

 \textbf{A. Classical vs quantum-mechanical approach to heavy-quark production.} Here, we discuss why the classical approximation for charm production in the limit of a single pair is incorrect.
-The simplest model to address is hydrodynamics.
-The main equation is the local four-momentum conservation or, more precisely, the expectation value of it
+The simplest model to address it is hydrodynamics.
+The main equation is given by the local energy-momentum conservation, which in terms of the expectation values of the energy-momentum tensor, $T^{\mu\nu}$, reads:

 with respect to the density matrix $\hat \rho$ of the system.
 Additional equations, the equation of state and the treatment of the non-ideal part (transport coefficients) allow us to solve the system for the expectation values $T^{\mu\nu}$.
-Statistical hadronization is then used to calculate predictions for particle production.
-Scattering after the hadronization is usually considered with a separate transport phase.
+Statistical hadronisation is then used to calculate predictions for particle production.
+Scattering after the hadronisation is usually considered with a separate transport phase.
 In some cases, the baryon number conservation equation

 is added to the hydrodynamics equations.
 In principle, the electric current and the other conserved charges should also be considered when calculating the charge densities.
-Moreover, the link between tensors in space-time and particles in phase space, necessary at the hadronization stage, is through the relativistic Wigner distribution $W(x,p)$~\cite{DeGroot:1980dk}.
+Moreover, the link between tensors in space-time and particles in phase space, necessary at the hadronisation stage, is through the relativistic Wigner distribution $W(x,p)$~\cite{DeGroot:1980dk}.
 The latter is the generalization of the classical distribution function $W(x,p)\xrightarrow{\rm classical \; limit}\propto \delta(p^2-m^2)f(x,{\bf p})$.
-It depends on the bilinearity of the fields and the one-particle reduced density matrix.
+It depends on the bi-linearity of the fields and the one-particle reduced density matrix.
 It does not depend on the two-particle ones and higher orders.
-By construction, regardless of the ansatz (local equilibrium, viscous corrections), the hadronization formula is for the one-particle observables only.
+By construction, regardless of the ansatz (local equilibrium, viscous corrections), the hadronisation formula is for the one-particle observables only.
 All of the content about particle correlations must come from somewhere else.